 Create a standardized list of actions for any unforeseen risks.
 And make sure you get formal approval from key shareholders before the project goes ahead to eliminate any potential difficulties moving forward.

 The last thing you need when a risk comes up is panic.
 And with a clear path that project managers and teams will rely on, you will enjoy a calm and thought-through reaction to anything life throws at you.
+A good PM will use remote collaboration tools for business if you work remotely to schedule tasks.
+Planning ahead will make your life easier and prevent panic, so use daily schedule planners and weekly schedule makers to make your life easier.
+For remote teams it would be especially helpful to use tools for managing remote employees.

 #4 Create a change management plan